Indraos/Indraos.github.io/_posts/2018-03-25-a-data-application-of-graphon-theory.markdown

 ---
 layout: post
-title:  "Commented References: Graph Kernels and Graphons"
+title:  "Thesis on a Data Application of Graphon Theory: Literature"
 date:   2018-03-25 08:00:00 +0100
 categories: learn
 ---
 Graph Kernels are heavily used in network classification.
-This is a short commented literature review.
+This is a short commented literature review for the [thesis](/assets/2018-03-25-a-data-application-of-graphon-theory/thesis.pdf)
 <!--more-->
 ## Graph comparisons
 ### via embeddings